Reece James injury: Chelsea youngster did not suffer broken ankle playing for England | Goal.com

 Chelsea starlet Reece James did not suffer a broken ankle while playing for England Under-20s on Friday, Goal can confirm.

-The 19-year-old was stretchered off in great pain while playing for England against Chile at the Toulon Tournament in France.
+The 19-year-old was stretchered off in great pain while competing against Chile at the Toulon Tournament in France.

 Immediately it was speculated that the full-back had broken his right ankle but Goal has learned that X-rays have ruled out a break.